-Each year, the Adopted Budget is developed with millage rates necessary to fund the property taxsupported portion of the budget.
-At its last meeting in July, the BCC considers the millage rates that will be used for the tax notices that will be mailed to all property owners in August.
-The tax notices also referred to
+Each year, the Adopted Budget is developed with millage rates necessary to fund the property tax-supported portion of the budget.
+At its second meeting in July, the BCC considers the millage rates that will be used for the tax notices that will be mailed to all property owners in August.
+The tax notices also referred to as TRIM notices; TRIM stands for Truth In Millage.
+The tax rates that are on the notices property owners receive in August represent the ceiling of the rates that can be approved by the BCC at the September budget hearings, unless additional notices are sent to all property tax payers.
+Because re-noticing all taxpayers is difficult and expensive, the tax rates included in the TRIM notices are considered the ceiling.